Pruning All-Rounder: Rethinking and Improving Inference Efficiency for Large Vision Language Models: Preliminary

 \subsection{Joint Compression Discussion}

 To further enhance inference efficiency, a natural idea is to integrate the above two pruning paradigms.
 In this section, we empirically investigate this strategy by computing the layer-wise cosine similarity across different token combinations.
+As we already demonstrated that deep layers exhibit higher redundancy compared to the shallow layers in Sec.~\ref{sec:Sec3.2}, the related experiments are conducted using these deep layers (\textit{i.e.,} layers after 16th).
 Specifically, as shown in Fig.~\ref{fig:preliminary}(c), we first calculate the cosine scores from the 17th to the 20th layer where all tokens are preserved (\emph{i.e.,} ``All tokens'').
 It can be observed that the 17th and 20th layers can be prioritized for removal if layer-wise redundancy is solely considered.
 However, when 50\% tokens are dropped using attention ranking, we observe a dramatic change in the cosine similarity of these layers.
 Furthermore, we add 5 randomly sampled Gaussian noise $\mathcal{N}\sim(0,10)$ to the attention scores and remove tokens based on perturbed scores.
 We find the cosine similarity of these layers is not fixed and the token combinations will greatly influence the ranking of layer-wise importance.
 We conclude that\textbf{\textit{ the layer-dependent and token-dependent strategies are correlated, and thus a joint optimization model is crucial to integrate them.}}